Best Medium Alternatives in 2026

 Fika is a free publishing platform for blogs and newsletters that is a great alternative to Medium.
 It is built in Europe with an international audience in mind.
 It is completely free to use, free of algorithms, and designed to also be free of distractions.

-Where Medium is shaped around its internal ecosystem and algorithm, Fika is designed to help writers grow independently, without relying on an internal algorithm: through SEO, email, and global reach thanks to built-in translation features.
+Fika is designed to help writers grow independently, without relying on an internal algorithm.
+The platform is built to be 100% SEO-friendly.
+It gives users many tools to distribute newsletters and blog posts with global reach in mind thanks to built-in translation features.

 Features

-Fika gives you everything to publish and grow from day one, all for free:
+Fika gives you everything to publish and grow on the day you start, all for free:

 Your personalized subdomain